ZIYU-DEEP/RL-Reading-Group/README.md

 *Preprint, 2021* -->

 ## 🕹 Dueling/Preference RL (PbRL)
+> Generally, this line of work considers RL problems without explicitly defined reward for each `(state, action)` paper.
+In the standard setting, the agent will play a duel (i.e, two trajectories) during each episode, and will receive only a **preference feedback** (e.g., 0/1) for the two **trajectories** at the end.
+This setting is more general and eschews some of the issues in traditional reward learning or inverse RL literature.
+The techniques developed can be applied to various domains, like multi-objective trade-offs (e.g., the NIPS '17 one below.)

 **Deep Reinforcement Learning from Human Preferences** [[link](https://arxiv.org/pdf/1706.03741.pdf)] \
 Paul Christiano, Jan Leike, Tom B. Brown, Miljan Martic, Shane Legg, Dario Amodei\
 *NIPS, 2017*